CyronicStudio/CyronicStudio/README.md

 - **Twitter**: [@CyronicStudio](https://twitter.com/CyronicStudio)
 - **Discord**: [Cyronic Studio Community](https://discord.com/invite/sJCj8u2kUN)

-Thank you for visiting Cyronic Studio by Neelplaytime's GitHub repository!
+Thank you for visiting Cyronic Studio by Neel Yadav GitHub repository!
 We're excited to share our passion for gaming with you and look forward to embarking on this adventure together.
 Happy gaming! 🎮

 Copyright Ⓒ Cyronic Studio 2024